AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/intro.md

 # Installation

-1. Install the package from the git repository
+1. Install the package from the git repository.
+Python 3.8 or higher is required.

 ```bash
 pip install git+https://github.com/AuroraEnergyResearch/aurora-amun-python-sdk